johtela/LiterateCS/Installation.md

 To verify that LiterateCS is correctly installed you can type:

-    > literatecs
+    > literatecs --help

-without any arguments.
 This should print the help screen showing the available command line options.

 To see what other global tools you have installed, you can run: